Jenniferpan2003/SONIC-EMOJI-MAYHEM---An-interactive-music-creation-app-with-emoji-animations/README.md

    - Become one with the keyboard! 🧘‍♂️⌨️

 2. Watch the emoji explosion:
-   - Left side: "This is your favorite, huh?"
+   - Left side: "This is your emoji character, right?"
    - Right side: "EMOJI PARTY MODE ACTIVATED!" 🎉

 3. Hit **SPACE** when you're done (all sounds stop = dramatic ending!)